 Despite their differences, all varieties of wandering jew plants have the same basic care requirements.
 So you can follow these growing instructions for any type that you have.

-Wandering jews like to be watered regularly, and won’t tolerate their soil drying out for very long.
+Tradescantias like to be watered regularly, and won’t tolerate their soil drying out for very long.

 Keep the soil evenly moist (but never soggy) at all times.
 Give them a deep drink, and allow the excess to drain from the bottom of the pot.

 They will tolerate being overwatered once in a while, but never allow the soil to stay wet for too long.
+If you struggle to give yours the right amount, I recommend getting a moisture probe to help you out.

-Another key part of successful wandering jew plant care is humidity, and lots of it!
+Another key part of successful wandering jew plant care is humidity, and lots of it.
 When the humidity is too low, the leaves will start to turn brown and die.

 This is the biggest issue with growing them indoors during the winter months, when the air in our home is super dry.
 So, it’s very important to keep the humidity as high as possible.

-You could put the pot on a pebble tray filled with water (don’t allow it to soak in it though), or even grow it in a small plant cloche or a mini indoor greenhouse.
+You could also put the pot on a pebble tray filled with water (don’t allow it to soak in it though), or even grow it in a small plant cloche or a mini indoor greenhouse.

 Wandering jews are pretty picky about getting the right amount of light.
-They need a lot of light to maintain their bright color, but direct sun will burn their leaves (except for purple queen, they love full sun!).
+They need a lot of light to maintain their bright color, but direct sun will burn their leaves (except for purple queen, they love full sun).

 Temperature

-If the forecast calls for frost or a short burst of freezing weather, either move it indoors, or cover it to protect the foliage from damage.
+But if the forecast calls for frost or a short burst of freezing weather, either move it indoors, or cover it to protect the foliage from damage.

 When it comes to soil, wandering jew plants aren’t picky, they will grow just fine in a general purpose mix.